Skip to content

 Model Calibration

 Calibration is the process of adjusting model parameters to match observed data.
-EpiModel provides a powerful calibration framework that uses optimization algorithms to find the best parameter values that minimize the difference between model predictions and real-world observations.
+Commol provides a calibration framework that uses optimization algorithms to find the best parameter values that minimize the difference between model predictions and real-world observations.

 Overview